 Looking ahead, Obayashi will redouble its overseas efforts through strategic selection and resource concentration to strengthen business development in regions where we can utilize our brand power and technological capabilities.
 In Southeast Asia and the U.S. in particular, we will actively pursue technological marketing centered on energy-related facilities, shield technologies and engineering technologies.
-With local human resources as the foundation, we will also focus our attention on cultivating core personnel suitable for overseas project operations.
+With local attention on cultivating core personnel suitable for overseas project operations.